 Avallac’h in Witcher 3

-He saves her from the Wild Hunt by hiding her on The Isle of Mists.
-After the Battle of Kaer Morhen, Avallac’h also tries to teach her to control her powers.
+Avallac’h saves her from the Wild Hunt by hiding her on The Isle of Mists.
+He also helps Ciri control her new powers after the Battle of Kaer Morhen.

 However, at the beginning of Act III, Ciri and Yennefer reveal to Geralt that Avallac’h has a secret laboratory in Skellige.
-On their travels, Avallac’h wanted to teleport back there to get something, but forbade Ciri from going with him.
+Avallac’h wanted to teleport back there to get something but forbade Ciri from going with him.

 Geralt, who is wary of Avallac’h’s intentions throughout the game, agrees to explore the lab with Yennefer and Ciri.
 They discover a large genealogy tree and extensive notes charting the Lara gene and Avallac’h’s attempts to replicate it.